jbilcke-hf/ai-comic-factory/README.md

 ## The LLM API (Large Language Model)

-Currently the AI Comic Factory uses [Llama-2 70b](https://huggingface.co/blog/llama2) through an [Inference Endpoint](https://huggingface.co/docs/inference-endpoints/index).
+Currently the AI Comic Factory uses [zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) through an [Inference Endpoint](https://huggingface.co/docs/inference-endpoints/index).

 You have three options:

 ### Option 1: Use an Inference API model

 This is a new option added recently, where you can use one of the models from the Hugging Face Hub.
-By default we suggest to use CodeLlama 34b as it will provide better results than the 7b model.
+By default we suggest to use [zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) as it will provide better results than the 7b model.

 To activate it, create a `.env.local` configuration file: